ChrstphrHll/npc_gen/students/Romen Uldreiyn.md

 ---
 # Romen Uldreiyn
 ### Description
-- Goliath Druid from Chillwild Peaks
+- Goliath Druid from Beleriand
 - 8th year Protection student in Fiesn
 - short frizzy dark red hair that's messy, Pale Blue eyes, and Light Tan skin
 - Is Self-reliant and Superficial, and has Fitness as their ideal
+- Speaks in a light, direct, sudden manner

 ### Notes